-If you are applying for an early expungement in New Jersey, also referred to as an “early pathway” or “public interest” expungement, this guide has been prepared to answer some of the most frequently asked questions about early expungements in New Jersey.
+If you are applying for an early expungement in New Jersey, also referred to as an “early pathway” expungement, this guide has been prepared to answer some of the most frequently asked questions about early expungements in New Jersey.

 What is an early expungement?

 Early expungements refer to those cases where the petitioner (the individual seeking an expungement) is applying to expunge their offense on an early basis.
-Ordinarily, an individual seeking to expunge a felony conviction must wait at least 10 years from the date they completed their sentence (which includes payment of fine and/or completion of probation), while an individual that is seeking to expunge a misdemeanor (or “disorderly persons offense”) must wait at least 5 years from the date they completed their sentence to apply for an expungement.
+Ordinarily, an individual seeking to expunge a felony conviction must wait at least 5 years from the date they completed their sentence (which includes payment of fine and/or completion of probation).
+An individual that is seeking to expunge a misdemeanor (or “disorderly persons offense”) must also wait at least 5 years from the date they completed their sentence to apply for an expungement.

 What is the difference between a regular expungement and an early expungement?

-With standard expungements in New Jersey, as long as the petition meets the requisite time period (10 years for felonies, 5 years for misdemeanors), the petitioner is “presumptively entitled” to an expungement, meaning that the judge will grant the petitioner’s request for expungement regardless of any other considerations.
+With standard expungements in New Jersey, as long as the petition meets the requisite time period of 5 years, the petitioner is “presumptively entitled” to an expungement, meaning that the judge will grant the petitioner’s request for expungement regardless of any other considerations.
 In other words, the petitioner does not need to prove to the judge that they deserve expungement.
 They simply need to be able to demonstrate that they meet the necessary time requirement.

 With early expungements, on the other hand, the court has discretion in deciding whether or not to grant expungement before the standard time requirement has passed.
 Thus, the petitioner needs to prove not only that they meet the necessary time requirement applicable to early expungements, but also that they deserve an early expungement.
 The burden of proof is on the petitioner – meaning the petitioner must introduce evidence that supports their request for early expungement.
 The judge, however, is free to deny the petitioner’s request if he or she determines that the petitioner has not sufficiently proved that they are deserving of an early expungement.